Meteorite fall (ordinary or enstatite chondrite?) in Ponderosa Forest, Harris County, Texas, USA at 21:40:10 UT on 21 March 2026

 Calculated fall zone

 Simplified estimate of where meteorites landed.
-Dark red is where 10kg meteorites landed IF they were produced, then 1kg (red), 100g (dark orange), 10g (light orange) and 1g (yellow).
+Red is where meteorites in the 1 kg range landed, then 100g (dark orange), 10g (light orange) and 1g (yellow).
+Meteorite finds to date lie on blue line.
 (Image: NASA)

 The bolide